mattdavis90/node-red-contrib-tado-client/README.md

   - deleteEnergyIQMeterReading (msg.homeId)

+> [!NOTE]
-### Note: For AC users - Tado changed from FanSpeed to FanLevel.
+> For AC users - Tado changed from FanSpeed to FanLevel.
 If you zone shows FanLevel then please use Level1, Level2, etc. as the FanSpeed parameter, otherwise use High, Medium, Low.

 The response from the Tado API is represented in ```msg.payload``` and the generating API call is ```msg.topic```.